juanogtir/PSG2-1920-G4-45/nikonikoS2.md

-# Niko Niko Calendar of team X
+# Niko Niko Calendar of team G4-45
 ## Introduction
 Some interesting links about what a Niko Niko calendar is and opinions about its use in software development: